UK-Roy/UK-Roy.github.io/_pages/about.md

 Outside of research, I enjoy indoor games such as chess and table tennis.
 I am also keen on **traveling**, as it offers opportunities to experience diverse environments and ideas beyond the laboratory.
 In my free time, I enjoy playing the **ukulele** as a way to maintain **creativity, balance, and mindfulness** alongside academic work.

+A **comprehensive version** of my curriculum vitae is accessible through the CV link in the footer.
 <!---
 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.